 - One of the most successful modern audio dramas of all time, prior to the rise of podcasting, was the serialization of “Star Wars” for National Public Radio, with 750,000 listeners counted by Arbitron.

 - Today, many audio drama buffs get their daily or weekly fix through podcasts.
 “The Sonic Society” and “Radio Drama Revival” are two extremely successful anthology podcasts collecting work from around the globe.
 Like these anthology podcasts, horror podcast “We’re Alive”, and “Welcome to Nightvale” have surpassed the one-million download mark.

 - Audio drama is also carried by some public radio in the United States, through special and holiday shows carried by the Public Radio Exchange (PRX), weekly shows such as “Radio Drama Revival”, or syndicated shows such as the Los Angeles Theatre Works (LATW), regularly featuring top Hollywood stars in its plays.

-- Sound Stages Radio’s Martian Room is now the only all-modern audio drama network in North America, after XM-Sirius Book Radio closed down in the summer of 2013.
+- Sound Stages Radio’s Martian Room (which ceased in 2017) was the only all-modern audio drama network in North America, after XM-Sirius Book Radio closed down in the summer of 2013.
 The Canadian broadcaster CBC also severely cut their radio drama offerings in response to the economic slowdown, but listeners in Canada can tune in weekly to the “Sonic Society” broadcast distributed over Canadian stations.